Post Oak

 Maintenance

 One of the most common oaks throughout Texas.
 Displays a great variation in leaf, bark and growth form.
 In central and southern forest regions, it is a medium-sized tree.
 It is smaller in the western part of its range.
 Low maintenance and very drought tolerant; also tolerant of soggy situations.
 Its roots are extremely sensitive to disturbance.
 Slow growing and long lived.
 It is in the white oak group and therefore less susceptible to oak wilt.
 Can be pruned for shape or to raise canopy.
-Propagation: seed.
+Native Habitat: dry, upland ridges, prairie edges, on gravelly and sandy, dry clays soils, prairies, limestone hills, woodlands and deciduous forests.

 Blooms March-May.
 A tall, coarse-branched tree, with a dense, oval crown.
 The trunk is gray to light reddish-brown.
 Leaves have wavy margins to deep lobes, the upper pair often much larger than the others.
 Tiny flowers are clustered on catkins.
 The fruit is an acorn.
 Larval host: Northern Hairstreak and Horace’s Duskywing.